udiram/SpectrePDF/README.md

 # SpectrePDF: Python PDF Redaction and Annotation Tool

 ## Overview
-This project provides a Python-based tool for processing PDF documents to detect, annotate, and redact specific text using Optical Character Recognition (OCR) and image processing techniques.
+This package provides a Python-based tool for processing PDF documents to detect, annotate, and redact specific text using Optical Character Recognition (OCR) and image processing techniques.
 It leverages libraries like **PyMuPDF**, **Pillow (PIL)**, **pytesseract**, and **img2pdf** to identify target words, group them into lines, merge adjacent target word boxes, and optionally redact and replace text in the PDF.
 The tool is designed to be flexible, allowing users to customize the redaction process, visualize detected text with bounding boxes, and save the output as a new PDF.

 ## Features
 - **Text Detection**: Uses Tesseract OCR to identify text and their bounding boxes in PDF pages rendered as images.